What Is The Regency Era

 Social Structures and Class Divisions: A Hierarchy in Flux

 Regency society was rigidly hierarchical, with a clear division between the aristocracy, gentry, and the burgeoning middle and working classes.
 The aristocracy, comprised of the landed gentry and titled nobility, held immense social and political power.
-Their lives revolved around grand estates, lavish parties, and the intricate dance of social climbing and maintaining status.
+Their lives revolved around grand estates, lavish parties, and the nuanced dance of social climbing and maintaining status.
 The gentry, though less wealthy than the aristocracy, still held considerable influence in their local communities.

 Fashion and Style: A Reflection of Opulence and Romanticism